iluwatar/java-design-patterns/template-method/README.md

 }
 ```

-And finally we show how the halfling thief utilizes the different stealing methods.
+And finally, we show how the halfling thief utilizes the different stealing methods.

 ```java
     var thief = new HalflingThief(new HitAndRunMethod());